gardenstorm/gardenstorm.github.io/README.md

 # gardenstorm.github.io
-This is Erika's personal website.
+This is Erika's portfolio website.

 I will also house some of my projects here. :)